The Book of Daniel (content)

 It is notable that in these chapters Daniel is the brilliant interpreter of dreams, whilst in the rest of the book, Daniel needs an angel to guide him when interpreting.

 Chapter 9 also refers to Jeremiah's prophecy (Jeremiah 25:11) that the Jews would be freed in seventy years, referring to the Babylonian Captivity.
 Although they did get freed, Israel never became great again, and was subsequently ruled over by Medea, then Persia, then Greece and then the Seleucids.
 So now that prophesy is recast as seven times seventy (an alternative view is that Jeremiah's seventy years have expired when Daniel is supposedly talking).
-The seven years refers to the 7-year sabbatical cycles.
+The seven years refers to the 7-year sabbatical cycles (some Bibles translate it as weeks).

 This verse also lays out the six objectives for Israel: